PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

    ```

 1. Get a shell on the device and run `mbl-app-update-manager` similarly to how it is done for [rootfs updates](#rootfs-update).
-   The application will be installed on the device and runned authomatically.
+   The application will be installed on the device and started automatically.
 Each application runs on the device in a separate OCI container.
    It is recommended to delete old tar files from the `scratch` partition after application installations.

 ##### Remote command execution